realXtend/doc/netgames/netgames-rex-2012.rst

 each.
 Synchronizing all those little movements would take an immense amount of bandwidth, also considering that many other things are going on in the scene as well.
-To cut down the traffic, not only are the individual particles networked, but also the movement of a single particle system is not communicated.
+To cut down the traffic, not only are the individual particles local only, but also the movement of a single particle system is not communicated.
 Instead, we form clusters of 5 particle systems which move around as a loose group, and synchronize only the positions of such clusters.
 This way we can have lots of